How to Handle Errors and Debug Barcode Operations in C#

 $vbLabelText $csharpLabel

-For production pipelines that already use a structured logging framework (Serilog, NLog, Microsoft.Extensions.Logging), we recommend wrapping IronBarcode operations in a middleware layer that writes structured JSON entries alongside the built-in log file.
-The built-in logger writes plain-text diagnostics useful for support escalation; the structured wrapper gives us queryable fields in our observability stack.
+For production pipelines using a structured logging framework (Serilog, NLog, Microsoft.Extensions.Logging), wrapping IronBarcode operations in a middleware layer adds structured JSON entries alongside the built-in log file.
+The built-in logger writes plain-text diagnostics useful for support escalation; the structured wrapper provides queryable fields for the observability stack.

 using IronBarCode;